SHIT FOR BRAINS

 That’s all I remember but I do know I repeatedly go back to that nightmare.
 Boys fear juvie, it’s imprinted in our DNA or by fascist teachers.
 My greatest fear is facing Jace’s killer brother Jeff behind bars.
 No chance I won’t kill him.
 Maybe I better stay out of trouble.
 I’m just shit for brains, right?

 ‘Sonnets’ comes out of this period.
 It takes me days to slog through the first ones where Shakespeare is trying to convince a secret boyfriend to stay straight and raise a family.
 Then Will S runs away from his wife to be with him.

 It’s in Sonnet #27, I finally feel a spark of honest love and life.

 “ Let me in bed lie dreaming in mischance; “

 So Will runs away to be with his posh lover in London.
-Unschooled though he is, his mastery of rhyme and wit makes Will popular in the London scene as the singer of his verses.
+Unschooled though he is, his mastery of rhyme and wit makes Will popular in the London scene as a singer of his verses.
 Will is spurned by his royal lover for a wife and mother to his children.
 Will deceitfully writes encouragement to his lover in this unrequited quest.
 When the marriage ultimately fails, Will is there to catch the spurned lover on the rebound.
 It only takes a few verses accompanied by Will’s mandolin to capture the wounded prince’s love.

 By Sonnet #29, Will is in complete despair: